 All PASCAL Delivers users are allowed to have 50 requests; a “request” is defined as a book at any stage in the system.
 Outstanding requests that await a reply from a library are requests; books you have in your possession are requests; books you’ve returned to your library that are still en route to the owning library are requests.

 PASCAL Delivers provides request and delivery of print books from participating libraries and instant access to over 300,000 PASCAL provided e-books.
 PASCAL Delivers does not currently include request or delivery of articles, videos, or other items.

 For users, PASCAL Delivers is faster.
 PASCAL Delivers is a patron-initiated system; the patron sends a lending request directly to a lending library without involving the patron’s home institution.
 The book will be sent to the patron’s home institution, at which point the patron's home library becomes involved with the process.
 By cutting out the library “middle man,” this system is faster and cheaper for libraries to use.

 NOTE: Due to COVID-19 safety protocols and campus restrictions at participating libraries, Visiting Patron service is not available for the FALL 2020 semester.

 If you’re able to use PASCAL Delivers, you can also go in-person to visit another PASCAL Delivers library and check out the book yourself using the Visiting Patron service.
 Note that Visiting Patron checkouts have different limits from PASCAL Delivers patrons; in-person patrons are limited to three items and the checkout period for these items is three weeks with one additional three week renewal allowed.
 You will need to present a picture ID and know your institutional ID and the authentication code you use to request books using PASCAL Delivers.

-For additional information, please visit the PASCAL Delivers section on our member page.
+Additional information for staff at participating libraries is available in the PASCAL Delivers section on our member page.